Belousov–Zhabotinsky reaction: Chemical mechanism

 The mechanism for this reaction is very complex and is thought to involve around 18 different steps which have been the subject of a number of research papers.

 In a way similar to the Briggs–Rauscher reaction, two key processes (both of which are auto-catalytic) occur; process A generates molecular bromine, giving the red colour, and process B consumes the bromine to give bromide ions.
 Theoretically, the reaction resembles the ideal Turing pattern, a system that emerges qualitatively from solving the reaction diffusion equations for a reaction that generates both a reaction inhibitor and a reaction promoter, of which the two diffuse across the medium at different rates.

-One of the most common variations on this reaction uses malonic acid (CH_{2}(CO_{2}H)_{2}) as the acid and potassium bromate (KBrO_{3}) as the source of bromine.
+One of the most common variations on this reaction uses malonic acid (CH2(CO2H)2) as the acid and potassium bromate (KBrO3) as the source of bromine.
 The overall equation is: